All feet change shape over time to some degree—they tend to get a little wider and a little flatter as we age. That’s normal.

 - Taping or splinting the toe so that sits in a more normal alignment (if it is still flexible enough to do so)

-- Shoe inserts or custom orthotics to lessen pressure on the big toe joint and in some cases even slow the progression of the bunion.
+- Heat-molded or custom orthotics are used to lessen pressure on the big toe joint, improve foot function and slow the progression of the bunion.

-- Switching to a more comfortable and accommodating pair of shoes, or having your existing shoes adjusted to create more room for the front of the foot.
+- Switching to a more comfortable and accommodating pair of shoes with a wider toe box to create more room for the front of the foot.
+Also, shoes with more stability will reduce pressure to the fore foot and toes.

 - Physical therapy exercises to relieve some tension and strengthen muscles, tendons, and ligaments that stabilize the foot.